High Availability support

 To complete the implementation, you configure the load balancer.

-To check which UFT Mobile server is currently active, configure your load balancer to use the following REST API request:
+To check which Digital Lab server is currently active, configure your load balancer to use the following REST API request:

 GET https://<server address>:<server port>/rest/v2/status/active

-- If the server is active, you will receive the 200 OK response.
+- If the server is active, you receive the 200 OK response.

-- If the server is passive, it will return the 503 - Service Unavailable response.
+- If the server is passive, it returns the 503 - Service Unavailable response.